Emergence of rotational modes in nuclear fission: Method

+The transient nonequilibrium deviations of the subsystem can be described by a generalized free energy difference ($F(t)$) associated with this process\cite{qi01}.
+In this exploratory work using $F(t)$, it is assumed that the prefragments are of symmetric mass and the shell structure effects are not taken into consideration. $F(t)$ in one of the forming prefragments is given by

-where $P(j,t)$ is the probability distribution for angular momentum $j$ at an instant of time $t$ and $P_{ss}(j)$ is the steady state or equilibrium probability distribution for $j$. $T$ is the absolute temperature and $k_B$ is the Boltzmann constant.
+where $P(j,t)$ is the probability distribution for total angular momentum $j$ at an instant of time $t$ and $P_{ss}(j)$ is the equilibrium or steady probability distribution for $j$ reached at the end of the transient phase. $T(t)$ is the absolute temperature and $k_B$ is the Boltzmann constant.
 How an arbitrary distribution$P(j,t) \neq P_{ss}(j)$ is changing with time and approaching $P_{ss}(j)$ is determined by $F(t)$.

-$F(t)$, which is also known as relative entropy, is the free energy difference between a distribution at a point of time $t$ and the equilibrium distribution in relation to the same process.
-In the present case, it can be identified with the Helmholtz’s free energy difference for isothermal systems\cite{qi01}.
+$F(t)$, which is also known as relative entropy, is the free energy difference between a distribution at a point of time $t$ on way to equilibrium, and the distribution at equilibrium \cite{qi01}.
+It is well known that fluctuations at the equilibrium returns to its mean value driven by a thermodynamic force.
+The same thermodynamic force drives the non-equilibrium relaxation towards the equilibrium distribution.
+The equilibrium fluctuations and non-equilibrium relaxations are thus connected\cite{qi01,maz99}.
+The connection is given formally by $F(t)$.
 It has many important mathematical properties, for example, it is positive and it always decreases until it reaches its minimum at equilibrium.
-It signifies the non-equilibrium deviation from the equilibrium state and it has important roles in both equilibrium and non-equilibrium situations.
-The thermodynamic force driving the non-equilibrium relaxations is the same thermodynamic force that cause the equilibrium fluctuations to return to its mean value\cite{qi01,ons31}.

 The free energy dissipation rate $f_d$ is given by